MIC-DKFZ/TractSeg/Readme.md

 bundle segmentations, segmentations of the endregions of bundles and Tract Orientation Maps (TOMs).

 The tool works very well for data similar to the Human Connectome Project.
-For other MRI datasets it works well for all bundles except for the Commissure Anterior (CA) and the Fornix (FX) which are often incomplete.
+For other MRI datasets it works well for all bundles except for the Commissure Anterior (CA) and the Fornix (FX) which are [incomplete sometimes](#small-bundles-like-the-ca-and-fx-are-incomplete).

 TractSeg is the code for the papers [TractSeg - Fast and accurate white matter tract segmentation](https://doi.org/10.1016/j.neuroimage.2018.07.070) and [Tract orientation mapping for bundle-specific tractography](https://arxiv.org/abs/1806.05580).